johnschimmel/itppy-dwd-realtime/README.md

-# Getting Started with Flask and Templates

-## Sample code
+# Realtime: Making intefaces for fun and the impatient

 See demo <http://itppy-realtime-demo.herokuapp.com/>

-## Realtime: Making intefaces for fun and the impatient

 This semester we've done a lot of GET & POST & GET & POST.
 We've waiting for pages to redirect and load.